What are Primary Markets?

 Costs involved in going public

-The costs involved in the IPO process includes majorly the fee charged by the syndicate banks in addition to the legal, accounting, distribution and mailing costs.
+The costs involved in the IPO in the primary market includes majorly the fee charged by the syndicate banks in addition to the legal, accounting, distribution and mailing costs.
 While the legal, accounting, distribution and mailing costs may not amount to any worrisome figure, the underwriters’ fee can often fall into the range of 3 % to 7 % of the gross IPO proceeds.

 Twitter went public in 2013, Goldman Sachs was the lead underwriter while the syndicate group also included other underwriters such as Morgan Stanley and JPMorgan.
 All of them together charged about $ 59.2 million as their fee for underwriting and managing the sale.
 That was 3.25 % of the $ 1.82 billion raised by Twitter in its IPO.